TengerTechnologies/Bricklayers/README.md

 ```"C:\Your\Path\To\Python\python.exe" "C:\Your\Path\To\Script\bricklayers.py"```

-This will run it with a default layerheight of 0.2.
+This will run it with a layerheight set to environment variable SLIC3R_LAYER_HEIGHT.

 There are two parameters you can add. -layerHeight and -extrusionMultiplier